 Playing experience is another relevant factor in hiring head coaches.
 Below, we show the previous football playing experience of NFL head coaches.
 All head coaches of color had previous playing experience at the college or professional level, and 54% played in the NFL or in some other professional league.
-Among white head coaches, 91% played at the college or professional level, and 32% played in the NFL or in some other professional level, and 32% played in the NFL or in some other professional level.
+Among white head coaches, 91% played at the college or professional level, and 32% played in the NFL or in some other professional league.